MicrosoftDocs/visualstudio-docs/docs/extensibility/how-to-migrate-extensibility-projects-to-visual-studio-2017.md

   * manifest.json
   * catalog.json

+## Check when all required prerequisites installed

-## Check that the extension installs successfully on a machine with all required prerequisites
+Test that the VSIX installs successfully on a machine with all required prerequisites installed.

 Before installing any extension, please shut down all instances of Visual Studio.